-ANNUAL MEETING OF SHAREHOLDERS

-The undersigned hereby appoints G. William Beale and Janis Orfe, jointly and severally, proxies, with full power to act alone and with full power of substitution, to represent the undersigned and vote all shares of the Company standing in the name of the undersigned at the Annual Meeting of Shareholders Ol Union Bankshares Corporation to be held on Tuesday, April 17, 2007, at 3:00 p.m. at 24010 Partnership Boulevard, Ruther Glen, Virginia 22546, or any adjournment thereof, on each of the following matters: of Shareholders in 2010. (except as marked to the contrary below): Ronald L. Hicks, W. Taylor Murphy, Jr., and A.D.
-Whittaker INSTRUCTION: To withhold authority to vote for any individual nominee, mark "For All Except" and write that nominee's name in the space provided below.
-2. The transaction of any other business which may properly come before the Annual Meeting.
-Management at present knows of no other business to be presented at the Annual Meeting.
+Please be sure to sign and date this Proxy in the box below.
+Shareholder sign above ------------------------------------ AS IN THIS EXAMPLE UNION BANKSH ANNUAL MEETING OF SHAREHOLDERS APRIL 15, 2008 The undersigned hereby appoints G. William Beale and Janis Orle, jointly and severally, proxies, with full power to act alone and with full power of substitution, to represent the undersigned and vote all shares of the Company standing in the name of the undersigned at the Annual Meeting of Shareholders of Union Bankshares Corporation to be held on Tuesday, April 15, 2008, at 4:00 p.m. at 24010 Partnership Boulevard, Ruther Glen, Virginia 22546, or any adjournment thereof, on each of the following matters: ABLE PROXY ARES CORPORATION I. To elect three (3) directors to serve as Class III directors for three-year terms; G. William Beale, Patrick J. McCann and Hullihen W. Moore P. 2.
+To elect one (1) director to serve as a Class III director until the 2010 Annual Meeting: Daniel I. Hansen INSTRUCTION: To withhold authority to vote for any individual nominee "For All Except" and write that nominee's name in the space provided by Annual Meeting.
+3. The transaction of any other business which may properly come beff Annual Meeting.
+Management at present knows of no other business presented at the Annual Meeting.
 The meeting will be followed by a reception.
 Please check this box if you plan to attend.
-Please be sure to sign and date this Proxy in the box below.
-Shareholder sign above Co-holder (if any) sign above Co-holder (if any) sign above Detach above card, sign, date and ma shareholder.
-If no direction is made, this proxy will be voted "FOR" each proposal.
-EES CORPORATION When signing as attorney, executor, administrator, trustee or guardian, please give f PLEASE AC SIGN, DATE & MAIL YOU T PROMPTLY IF YOUR ADDRESS HAS CHANGED, PLEASE CORRECT THE ADDRESS IN THE SPACE PROVIDED BE LOW AND RETURN THIS PORTION WITH THE PROXY IN THE ENVELOPE PROVIDED.
+UNION BANKSHARES CORPORATION When signing as attorney, executor, administrator, trustee or guardian, please give full title.
+If more than one fiduciary, all should sign.
+All joint owners to the please act promptly Please be sure to sign and date Date by the undersigned shareholder.
+If no direction is made, this proxy v SIGN, DATE & MAIL YOUR PROXY CARD TODAY IF YOUR ADDRESS HAS CHANGED, PLEASE CORRECT THE ADDRESS IN THE SPACE PROVIDED BELOW AND RETURN THIS POR Shareholder sign above - Co-holder (if any) sign above -